Intel SPI Flash Flaw Lets Attackers Alter or Delete BIOS/UEFI Firmware - Slashdot

 You seem to be unaware that modern computers do not have a BIOS anymore and that it gets emulated by UEFI.

+It is always hairy when you apply a firmware fix but I am pleased to say that Lenovo's update for the ThinkCentre M70 works just fine.
+Although, it took a while to apply and power cycled 3 times.
+At one point I almost said, "Fuck!
+It bricked."

+Replying as AC but the issue here is actually that the default configuration provided as a reference was insecure.
+There was no actual flaw, just insecure defaults.

-Please bring back BIOS update jumpers (Score:1)
+Please bring back BIOS update jumpers (Score:1, Insightful)

 I am tired of having to rely on software security measures that will inevitably not work.
 Give me a fucking switch to turn off write access in hardware.
 The IT industry sucks.